AI-based separation of turbulence from coherent background flows in decaying hydrodynamic turbulence: Introduction

 Recent advances in deep learning have opened new possibilities for turbulence–background separation by learning non-local and multi-scale features directly from data \citep[e.g.,][]{Brunton2020}.
 Several studies have demonstrated that neural networks can recover turbulent components with high fidelity under controlled conditions when trained on synthetic datasets constructed by linear superposition of independently generated background and turbulence fields \citep[e.g.,][]{Ling2016, Nakamura2021}.
 Despite these promising results, an important open question remains: whether models trained on such static and idealized data can generalize to physically realistic systems in which background flows and turbulence evolve self-consistently and interact through nonlinear dynamics \citep[e.g.,][]{Brenner2019, Kochkov2021}.

 In this work, we address this question by testing an AI-based turbulence--background separation model in a time-evolving hydrodynamic setting.
-Specifically, we apply a neural network trained exclusively on static synthetic images to two-dimensional incompressible Navier--Stokes simulations of decaying hydrodynamic turbulence.
+Specifically, we apply a neural network trained exclusively on synthetic static fields constructed from linear superpositions of background flows and turbulent fluctuations to snapshots from two-dimensional incompressible Navier–Stokes simulations of decaying hydrodynamic turbulence (see Sec.
+3.1 for details of the simulation setup).
 The simulations are initialized with a coherent large-scale background flow and divergence-free turbulent perturbations with a Kolmogorov-like power spectrum, and subsequently evolve without external forcing.
 As the turbulent energy decays and nonlinear interactions progressively distort the background flow, the distinction between coherent and turbulent structures becomes increasingly ambiguous, providing a conservative and physically meaningful stress test for AI-based separation.
 Rather than proposing a new separation algorithm, the present study uses AI as a diagnostic tool to probe the physical conditions under which turbulence–background separation remains meaningful in time-evolving flows.

 The goal of this study is not to construct a fully realistic model of astrophysical turbulence, but rather to assess the robustness and potential of AI-based turbulence--background separation under controlled yet physically nontrivial conditions.
 By systematically applying the trained model to simulation snapshots at different evolutionary stages, we aim to identify the regime in which such separation remains meaningful, as well as the conditions under which it breaks down.
 The paper is organized as follows.
 In Section \ref{sec:s2}, we describe the AI model and the construction of the synthetic training data.
 Section \ref{sec:s3} presents the hydrodynamic simulations and the application of the AI model to decaying turbulent flows.
 Summary and discussion are provided in Section \ref{sec:s4}.